Manhattan Associates, Inc. (MANH) vs. Its Peers: A Comparison - News Heater

 Many brokerage firms have already submitted their reports for MANH stocks, with Rosenblatt repeating the rating for MANH by listing it as a “Neutral.”
 The predicted price for MANH in the upcoming period, according to Rosenblatt is $150 based on the research report published on April 11, 2023 of the current year 2023.

-During the last 5 trading sessions, MANH rose by +2.81%, which changed the moving average for the period of 200-days by +56.60% in comparison to the 20-day moving average, which settled at $222.43.
-In addition, Manhattan Associates, Inc. saw 81.38% in overturn over a single year, with a tendency to cut further gains.
+During the last 5 trading sessions, MANH fell by -2.05%, which changed the moving average for the period of 200-days by +52.26% in comparison to the 20-day moving average, which settled at $221.01.
+In addition, Manhattan Associates, Inc. saw 77.36% in overturn over a single year, with a tendency to cut further gains.

 Insider Trading